deduce-dev/dac-man/docs/plugins/default.md

 !!! tip
     These [instructions](../../install/dependencies) describe how to install
-    dependencies for all of Dac-Man's built-in plug-ins in a single step.
+    dependencies for all of Dac-Man's included plug-ins in a single step.

 This plug-in requires additional packages, depending on the exact file type that will be analyzed, as described in the following table: